1.Scotiabank Passport Visa Infinite Card

 22.99%

-The Scotiabank Passport Visa Infinite stands out as the top choice because it offers extensive travel benefits, including no foreign transaction fees and a robust rewards structure that maximizes points on travel and dining.
+The Scotiabank Passport Visa Infinite Card stands out as the top choice because it offers exceptional travel benefits, including no foreign transaction fees and complimentary airport lounge access.
+With a robust rewards structure that earns 3x points on essential spending categories, it provides significant value for frequent travelers.

 Pros: